Textured Skin

 Textured skin can make your face feel rough or uneven, even when it is clean.
 You might notice bumps, visible pores, or makeup that sits patchy on your cheeks or forehead.

-The good news is that textured skin is treatable.
-Skincare can help, but deeper texture often needs non-invasive treatments that support skin renewal and collagen.
+Many causes of textured skin can improve with the right approach, but results vary between individuals.Skincare can help, but for some people deeper texture may respond better to non-invasive treatments that aim to support skin renewal and collagen.
 Results are gradual and vary between individuals.

 What Is Textured Skin?